LLark: A Multimodal Instruction-Following Language Model for Music: Task Details

 The prompts we used for the audio-text matching study are: \begin{itemize} \item \textbf{Recreating the audio:} How could a music producer recreate the sounds in this track? \item \textbf{Defining characteristics:} What are some characteristics that potentially differentiate the song from other similar songs? \item \textbf{Suitable listening environments:} In what kind of environments or situations would someone likely listen to this track? \item \textbf{Style and genre:} Describe the styles or genres of this song and explain how the song illustrates each style or genre mentioned. \item \textbf{Music professor description:} How would a music professor describe the structure, sound, and instrumentation of this track? \item \textbf{Main instrument(s):} What are the main instruments present in this track and how do they contribute to the sound? \item \textbf{Main elements:} What are the main elements that give this piece its distinctive style and sound? \item \textbf{Modification:} I need to remove one instrument in this track but want to keep the results as close as possible to the original.
 Which instrument should I pick and why? \item \textbf{Emotions:} What moods, emotions or sentiments might the song be trying to convey, and how does it do so? \item \textbf{Associated products:} What kind of consumer product might be associated with this song, and why? \end{itemize}

-We manually curate these prompts to be suitable for human evaluation.
+We manually curate these prompts to be suitable for human evaluation and to require jointly reasoning about \emph{at least} two attributes (although these prompts typically require reasoning about much more than two attributes of either a given track or the external world, clearly meeting our definition of higher-level reasoning tasks described above).
 The audio used for this study is a random subset of 64 tracks from the MTG-Jamendo test dataset, which we selected due to its diversity across genres and its mix of popular and less-popular music.
 For each of the 64 test tracks, we use the identical set of prompts above for each model (\modelname{}, IB-LLM, LTU-AS), resulting in a set of $64 \times 10$ outputs which is the cross-product of the test audio and prompts.